 Family Preparedness Plans

 The Immigrant Legal Resource Center has created Family Preparedness Plans to help families plan ahead for emergency situations, including childcare arrangements in case family members are separated.
-You can download a plan here or ask your school for a copy:
+You can download a plan here.

 Immigrant Legal Resource Center (ILRC)